thorlindberg/thesis/dissertation/5-3 vocabulary-application.md

 {"sub":"Decoding and Encoding in Local Software"}

-I preface this presentation of how data is processed at the local level of software in system, by covering how data structures are typed in software.
 Programming languages differentiate between two type systems: `static` and `dynamic` typing.

 In the static type system the declaration, instantiation and processing of a value throughout the application is checked when the software is compiled.
 This implies that the software cannot be executed if type checking fails, as the software must first be succesfully compiled with valid type checks.
 As such this type system is typical of `compiled programming languages`.